commercelayer/commercelayer-sanity-template/README.md

 ## Need help?

-1. Request an invite to join [Commerce Layer's Slack community](https://slack.sanity.io).
+1. Request an invite to join [Commerce Layer's Slack community](https://commercelayer.io/developers) (kindly scroll down to the bottom of the page).

 2. Create an [issue](https://github.com/commercelayer/sanity-template-commercelayer/issues) in this repository.